 Introduction 1.
 Baby Boomer Teen TV 2.
 Gen X Teen TV 3.
 Millenial Teen TV 4.
 Gen Z Teen TV

 Stefania Marghitu is a visiting faculty member at Pitzer College.
+She has also taught courses at Chapman University, California State University Northridge, and Columbia College Hollywood.
 She received her PhD from the University of Southern California’s Division of Cinema and Media Studies.
 Her primary interests deal with critical and cultural studies of television, the showrunner and modes of authorship, production cultures, and feminist media studies.
 Her dissertation is titled Women Showrunners: Authorship, Identity, and Representation in US Television.
 She has published in Feminist Media Studies, Communication, Culture and Critique and The Spectator.